fsoyer/auditOracleHTML/README.md

   added some "title" info icons on calculated ratio columns display system environment variables
 * 01/2021 v3.5 revision of the alert.log processing.
 Group same messages by day, and handle new date format for db version > 12.2
+* 03/2021 v3.6 added soft and hard parse ratio for library cache from v$sysstat